-Old, Used, Borrow and Abused Child Safety Seat Round-up serves to educate parents and caregivers about the possible dangers of using car seats that are over eight years old, have been purchased from a thrift store or yard sale, have parts missing, or have no traceable recall information.
-For these reasons, people are urged to “round-up” their old safety seats and turn them in for a “reward” throughout the month of February.
+Old, Used, Borrowed and Abused Child Safety Seat Round-Up serves to educate parents and caregivers about the possible dangers of using car seats that are over eight years old, have been purchased from a thrift store or yard sale, have parts missing, or have no traceable recall information.
+For these reasons, people are urged to round-up their old safety seats and turn them in for a reward throughout the month of February.

-All collected safety seats are recycled by Waste Management.
-Not only does recycling these seats eliminate the potential danger to children, it also provides positive benefits to the community by utilizing a “greener” alternative for disposal.
+Waste Management recycles all the collected safety seats.
+Not only does recycling these seats eliminate the potential danger to children, but it also provides positive benefits to the community by utilizing a greener alternative for disposal.

-For over 25 years, Drive Safe Hampton Roads has been dedicated to preventing crashes, injuries, and fatalities on the region’s roadways.
+For over 33 years, Drive Safe Hampton Roads has been dedicated to preventing crashes, injuries and fatalities on the region’s roadways.